TallKite/linnstrument-firmware/README.md

 KNOWN ISSUES:

 * Uninstalling involves first updating to a special version of microLinn (for now, fix coming soon)
+* Bulk importing/exporting is not compatible with Ableton Live, because of the use of multiple midi channels
 * Low row: Restrike, strum and arpegiate are not yet microtonal
 * Low row: arpegiate doesn't work with drum pad mode
 * Special: arpegiate and strum are not yet microtonal
+* Switching the scale via the PRE footswitch while holding a note causes a hanging note
 * Same/blink carry-over leaves extra lights on
 * Condensing to a scale makes the red playedSame dots appear in the wrong places
 * For edos above 41, the rainbow colors are not ideal